deeprine/yolov11_Knowledge_Distillation/README.md

 # yolov11_knowledge_distillation

-This code applies knowledge distillation to YOLOv11 from [ultralytics](https://github.com/ultralytics/ultralytics) using MGDLoss.
+This code applies knowledge distillation to YOLOv11 from [ultralytics](https://github.com/ultralytics/ultralytics) using MGDLoss or CWDLoss.

 ## Reference
 - This project is forked from [ultralytics](https://github.com/ultralytics/ultralytics)